Omnissa Horizon 8 Console Configuration

 1. In Horizon Console, expand Settings, and click Administrators.

-2. On the right, near the top, click Add User or Group.
+2. On the right, near the top, on the Administrators and Groups tab, click Add.

 3. In the Select administrators or groups page, click Add.